In this article

 • The lender: Some lenders are known for offering higher credit limits than others.
 If you have a working relationship with one lender, they're usually more willing to offer you higher limits.

-• Underwriting style: If you use e-commerce platforms like Shopify, Stripe, or Amazon, you should consider looking for a card provider that uses sales-based underwriting.
-This typically leads to much higher credit limits—up to 30x higher than traditional offerings in some cases.
+• Underwriting style: If you use ecommerce platforms like Shopify, Stripe, or Amazon, you should consider looking for a card provider that uses sales-based underwriting.
+This typically leads to much higher credit limits—in some cases, up to 30x higher than traditional offerings.

 4. Look for expense management software

-When you look for a business credit card, you should look for something more than a traditional credit card.
-In particular, look for modern options that come with expense management software.
+When you’re evaluating business credit cards, you should look for something more than a traditional credit card.
+The best business credit cards offer tools that make it easier to track and control spending.
+Look for modern options that come with expense management software.

 Access the capital your business needs with Ramp

 If you need access to a spending card for your business, Ramp may be right for you.
-Our card comes with a wide range of expense management features, 1.5% unlimited cashback on all purchases, and integrations with platforms like QuickBooks, NetSuite, and Sage Intacct for better accounting.
+Our corporate card comes with a wide range of expense management features, cashback on every purchase, and integrations with platforms like QuickBooks, NetSuite, and Sage Intacct for easier, more accurate accounting.

 • Unlimited employee cards with custom spending limits at the card and transaction level